 Amazon Fire TV

-Like Roku the Fire TV comes in both set top version (around $100) and Fire TV Stick (around $40).
+Like Roku the Fire TV comes in both the Fire Cube (set top) and Fire TV Stick.
 The Fire TV is a very fast device that works very well, but it steers users toward the Amazon Prime Instant Video services while tucking most other services off in to the apps section.

 That said, almost all popular streaming services like Netflix, Hulu and Sling TV (see our comprehensive Sling TV review) are available and work well with the device.
 If you’re an Amazon power user then this is a great device for you, but it also works well for most other services.